-Distribution: Occurring east of the Cascades crest in Washington; Washington south to Oregon and Nevada, east to the Rocky Mountains.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to Oregon and Nevada, east to Montana, Wyoming, and Utah.

 Habitat: Dry-open places in the plains and foothills, often with sagebrush.

 Annual, biennial or perennial from a persistent base, the several stems lax and often branched, 5-15 cm. long.